The Musical Offering: Structure and instrumentation

-Apart from the trio sonata, which is written for flute, violin and basso continuo, the pieces have few indications of which instruments are meant to play them, although there is now significant support for the idea that they are for solo keyboard, like most of Bach's other published works.
+Apart from the trio sonata, which is written for flute, violin and basso continuo, the pieces have no indications of which instruments are meant to play them.

-The ricercars and canons have been realised in various ways.
+The ricercars and canons have been realized in various ways.
 The ricercars are more frequently performed on keyboard than the canons, which are often played by an ensemble of chamber musicians, with instrumentation comparable to that of the trio sonata.

-As the printed version gives the impression of being organised for convenient page turning when sight-playing the score, the order of the pieces intended by Bach (if there was an intended order) remains uncertain, although it is customary to open the collection with the Ricercar a 3, and play the trio sonata toward the end.
+As the printed version gives the impression of being organized for convenient page turning when sight-playing the score, the order of the pieces intended by Bach (if there was an intended order) remains uncertain, although it is customary to open the collection with the Ricercar a 3, and play the trio sonata toward the end.
 The Canones super Thema Regium are also usually played together.

 Musical riddles

-Some of the canons of The Musical Offering are represented in the original score by no more than a short monodic melody of a few measures, with a more or less enigmatic inscription in Latin above the melody.
+Some of the canons of The Musical Offering are represented in the original score by no more than a short monodic melody of a few measures with an enigmatic inscription in Latin above the melody.
 These compositions are called the riddle fugues (or sometimes, more appropriately, the riddle canons).
-The performer(s) is/are supposed to interpret the music as a multi-part piece (a piece with several intertwining melodies), while solving the "riddle".
-Some of these riddles have been explained to have more than one possible "solution", although nowadays most printed editions of the score give a single, more or less "standard" solution of the riddle, so that interpreters can just play, without having to worry about the Latin, or the riddle.
+The performers are supposed to interpret the music as a piece with multiple intertwining melodies.
+Some of these riddles have been explained to have more than one possible "solution," although most current printed editions of the score give a single, standard solution of the riddle.

 One of these riddle canons, "in augmentationem" (i.e. augmentation, the length of the notes gets longer), is inscribed "Notulis crescentibus crescat Fortuna Regis" (may the fortunes of the king increase like the length of the notes), while a modulating canon which ends a tone higher than it starts is inscribed "Ascendenteque Modulatione ascendat Gloria Regis" (as the modulation rises, so may the king's glory).

 Canon per tonos (endlessly rising canon)

 The canon per tonos (endlessly rising canon) pits a variant of the king's theme against a two-voice canon at the fifth.
 However, it modulates and finishes one whole tone higher than it started out at.
-It thus has no final cadence.
+Thus, it has no final cadence.